greenhouse monitoring with rak wisblock and blues notecard

 Connecting the WisBlock elements is straightforward:

-1. Mount the core module onto the core slot, and attach RAK1906 and RAK1904 sensors to the sensor slots A and B. In this instance, you will use the RAK19001 motherboard, but here you can select another WisBlock baseboard.
+1. Mount the core module onto the core slot, and attach RAK1906 and RAK1904 sensors to the sensor slots A and B. In this instance, you will use the RAK19001 motherboard, but here you can select another WisBlock base board.

 3. Plug the soil moisture sensor into the RAK12023.